SET-IITGN/TracerSET/README.md

 ---
 ## Design Philosophy
 TracerSET is built on the principle of execution-centric program comprehension, where:
-- Static program structure (AST, CFG, bytecode) is computed as whole-program representations
+- Static program structure (tokens, AST, CFG) is computed as whole-program representations
 - Dynamic runtime behavior (stack, variables, execution trace) is observed step-by-step

 These two perspectives are presented together to help users connect program structure with program behavior during execution.
 This enables users to observe not only what a program executes, but how its execution unfolds over time.